groupby/scrapie/README.md

- -f,--file <arg>        The JavaScript file to use -o,--output <arg>      The file to output to -r,--record <arg>      Record this run and stop after N records have been emitted -t,--type <arg>        The record type, json or xml (default) -v,--verbosity <arg>   Log Level, trace, debug, info (default)
+ -f,--file <arg>        The JavaScript file to use -o,--output <arg>      The file to output to -r,--record <arg>      Record this run and stop after N records have been emitted -c,--cachelessLogin	If in record mode, don't go to the cache for logins.
+ -t,--type <arg>        The record type, json or xml (default) -v,--verbosity <arg>   Log Level, trace, debug, info (default)
 ```